FlowFuse/website/src/handbook/company/strategy.md

 1. Building management
 1. Mining, Oil & Gas, and renewable energy

-Due the to breath of the Node-RED community and the industries they apply it in, FlowFuse does not qualify customers based on industry.
+Due to the breadth of the Node-RED community and the industries they apply it in, FlowFuse does not qualify customers based on industry.

 ## Execution on our belief and mission